Questions about using Canvas:

 It is possible to use other applications; please exercise caution and consider carefully what kind of information is being shared via third-party applications.
 Find out more here.

-Sure, we would recommend going through the pages in the Advice & Guidance section of the website, as these resources walk through key considerations and offer models for remote/online courses that have worked well at Caltech.
+Sure, we would recommend going through the pages in the Advice & Guidance section of the website, as these resources walk through key considerations and offer models for remote/online course components that have worked well at Caltech.